TanukiMCP/atlas/docs/README.md

 ### **Failure Resilience**
 Multi-layered failure detection and recovery mechanisms ensure the system remains functional and helpful even when individual components encounter issues.

+## 📁 Archive

+Historical documentation has been moved to the [`archive/`](archive/) directory to maintain a clean documentation structure.
+This includes:
+- Phase validation documents
+- Implementation summaries
+- Temporary documentation
+- Consolidated redundant files

+See [`archive/README.md`](archive/README.md) for details on archived content.

 ---